 Eligibility: currently enrolled undergraduates/recent alumni

-Disc* (Design & Innovation for Sustainable Cities) explores an interdisciplinary and multi-scalar approach to the design and analysis of urban space.
+Disc* is about the present and the future of global urban environments, their challenges, and the potential of design and innovation as catalysts for change.
+The program explores an interdisciplinary and multi-scalar approach to the design and analysis of urban space.
 Throughout the five weeks of studio sessions, lectures, seminars, and workshops, Disc* students engage in the discourses of sustainable urban innovation and gain hands-on experience in design.
 Upon completion of the Disc*program, graduates will have a strong understanding of urban dynamics and a broad toolkit to tackle the increasingly urgent challenges of global urbanization.
 Students will gain the necessary knowledge and skills to develop and represent their design ideas, preparing themselves to become the next thought leaders and game changers in the shaping of our built environment.
 Currently enrolled undergraduates and recent graduates with all levels of experience in design are welcome.

 "My experience with DISC* was amazing.
 I do not have the words to express my gratitude towards Gabriel, Reagan, Lindsay, and Dewi.
 They teach with dignity and grace.